WallarooLabs/wally/book/python/writing-your-own-application.md

 #### Application Builder and Pipelines

-An application is constructed of pipelines which, in turn, are constructed from a sequence of a source, steps, and optionally a sink.
+An application is constructed of pipelines which, in turn, are constructed from a sequence of a source, steps, and optionally one or more sinks.
 Our reverse application only has one pipeline, so we only need to create one:

 ```python
 ab = wallaroo.ApplicationBuilder("Reverse Word")